 Students will learn and have a basic understanding of forestry.
-During this course we will study career opportunism in the above areas, as well as forestry practices, forestry regions, importance of natural resources and individual species of wildlife and trees.
+During this course, we will study career opportunities in the above areas, as well as forestry practices, forestry regions, the importance of natural resources, and individual species of wildlife and trees.
+FFA membership is included in the course enrollment, and participation is required during class time.
+A Supervised Agriculture Experience project and record book must be maintained as required by the Department of Education, Bureau of Career and Technical Education for Agriculture Education.